emqx/cloud-docs/en_US/data_integration/republish.md

    - **Connector**: Keep the default value `Republish`.
    - **Topic**: Set the target topic as `greet`.
    - **Payload**: Fill in `${msg} -- forward from emqx cloud` as the message content template.
    - Leave QoS at its default value.
+For more information on options for **MQTT 5.0 Message Properties**, see [Add Republish Action](./republish.md#add-republish-action).

 3. Click **Confirm** to complete the action and rule creation.